karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-03-10, Monday

-* 1.25h: Fixed the servlet mappings such that Spring MVC, JSPs, and static files should now all be handled correctly.
+* 0.75h: Fixed the servlet mappings such that Spring MVC, JSPs, and static files should now all be handled correctly.
     * Still need to go through and commit things, but I think [Issue #18](https://github.com/karlmdavis/rps-tourney/issues/18) is now complete.

+### 2014-03-11, Tuesday

+* 2.0h: Re-did the servlet mappings: `GameWebApplicationInitializer` no longer registers the JSP and default servlets itself.
+That's now handled in `EmbeddedServer`, as really, it's the container's responsibility to provide those servlets.
+If I hadn't done this, I'd be trying to install Jetty's `DefaultServlet` class in, for example, Tomcat, which is silly.